martimmoura/tfminikube/Notes.md

 So if I want to run this thing as a container I need to get the CA bundle outside of the container.
 I can either ship the code with the CA bundle because I dont think it varies for a specific version (like I dont think its randomly seeded key creation) so it should be ok.
 And just have terraform use proxy localhost:5000 and aws ca bundle of moto.
 That should work.

+I'll just fetch it from inside the container.
+Easier and mimics production more accurately.

+docker exec (Run a Command and Redirect)

+  You can execute a command inside the running container and redirect its output to a file on your host.
+  This is useful for getting the result of a specific command.